Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Amit Hazan - Citigroup Global Markets, Inc.

 Yeah.
 And then just one question, Gary, just you coming on.
 Just asking the question about what you've seen so far at the company and in particular what your views are on things like capital allocation going forward?
 Share repurchases have been, obviously, a key to this company for a while now.
 How you view that?
-And generally, just balance sheet risk and taking on, for example, the financed proton deal, do you really see (27:27) similar to how they've gone or what's your take on some of that?
+And generally, just balance sheet risk and taking on, for example, the financed proton deal, do you view these things similar to how they've gone or what's your take on some of that?

 Gary E. Bischoping - Varian Medical Systems, Inc.